giangnguyen2412/machine-learning-overview/README.md

 - c, which is a latent code that targets the salient structured semantic features of the data distribution.

+### GAN vs VAE
+One problem with VAE is that for having a good approximation of p(x) (where p(x) is the distribution of the images), you need to remember all details in the latent space z.
+And in the simple framework of the VAE, the approximation of the posterior pθ(z|x) is usually over simplified, because we can’t parametrize complex distribution (it is often a unimodal distribution like an isotropic gaussian).

 ## Paper review
 ### Knowledge Distillation
 - <a name="todo"></a> Distilling the Knowledge in a Neural Network - Geoffrey Hinton & Oriol Vinyals (**2015**) - [review ](https://github.com/luulinh90s/paper-review-continual-learning/blob/master/distillation.md)